Showing posts with label Azure SQL. Show all posts

 Backups

-Point in time backups are automatically stored for 7 to 35 days (default is 7 days), protected using TDE, full, differential and transaction log backups are used to point in time recovery.
-The backups are stored in blob storage RA-GRS (meaning in the primary region and all the read-only backups are stored in a secondary Azure region). £ copies of the data in the active Azure Zone and 3 read only copies of the data.
+Point in time backups are automatically stored for 7 to 35 days (default is 7 days), protected using TDE, and full, differential and transaction log backups are used for point in time recovery.
+The backups are stored in blob storage RA-GRS (meaning in the primary region, and all the read-only backups are stored in a secondary Azure region).
+3 copies of the data in the active Azure Zone and 3 read-only copies of the data.

-Long Term Retention backups can be kept for 10 years, these are only full backups.
-The smallest retention is full backups retained for each weeks full backup.
-LTR is in preview available for Managed Instances.
+Long-term retention backups can be kept for 10 years; these are only full backups.
+The smallest retention is full backups retained for each week's full backup.
+LTR is in preview and available for Managed Instances.

 Azure Defender for SQL

-Monitors SQL database servers checking vulnerability assessments (best practice recommendations) and Advance Threat Protection which monitors traffic for abnormal behavior.
+Monitors SQL database servers, checking vulnerability assessments (best practice recommendations) and Advanced Threat Protection, which monitors traffic for abnormal behaviour.

 Checklist: